 You will soon find that a marketing strategist has innovative solutions to all your marketing-related problems.
 So, all you need to do is work closely with your consultant and provide them with any background and data they need.

-A marketing strategist is a skilled researcher that analyses the data to explain what I like to call “the who, what, why, when, where and how”.
+A marketing strategist is a skilled researcher who analyses the data to explain what I like to call “the who, what, why, when, where and how”.
 Then, the strategist will suggest a more tailored approach for your niche.

 3. Your business needs to increase sales or improve customer retention